robang74/redfishos/README.md

 ### About Xperia 10 II

+The Sony Electronics Xperia 10 II has an easy grip due to its unusual long bar ratio OLED 6" display (1080x2520) equipped with an ARM64 8-cores @2GHz, 4GB of RAM and 128GB of internal flash storage with a real writing speed above 100MB/s.
+On the communication side, it is a LTE 4G with GNSS/AGPS/GPS subsystem that also supports the Galileo constellation with a firmware upgrade (tested and working).

 The [Sony Xperia 10 II](https://www.gsmarena.com/compare.php3?idPhone1=10095&idPhone2=10698) (codename `pdx201`) is a mid-range smartphone which was announced in February 2020, released in May 2020 and included [in June 2020](https://developer.sony.com/posts/xperia-10-ii-added-to-sonys-open-devices-program/) in the [Sony Open Device program](https://developer.sony.com/open-source/aosp-on-xperia-open-devices).

 ---